kahkengwong/PDAC_paper/README.md

 ### Creating a Pull Request
 After making changes in your fork:
 - Navigate to your fork on GitHub → Click **'Pull Requests'** at the top → Click **'New Pull Request'** → Review the changes, then click **'Create Pull Request'** → Add a title and description, then submit the pull request.

-Your contributions are most welcome, and I look forward to seeing your innovative ideas!

 ---